 Blogging is about writing, but it begins with reading…Teachers recognize that in order to be a good writer you have to read good writing.
 Yet when it comes to blogging, most want to write immediately and sit back and wait for the world to pay attention.
 It won’t happen.
 Provide as much time for your students to read blogs as write.

-Challenge #9 consists in simply making a bullet list (or short narrative, if you prefer) about your connections, reflections and thoughts as a reader.
-It is an exercise of putting pen to paper (finger to keyboard) and not lifting your hands for 5/10/15 minutes or until you emptied your mind completely and can’t think of anything else.
+Challenge 9 consists of creating a a bullet list and short narrative that captures your connections, reflections, and thoughts about yourself as a reader.
+It is a metacognitive exercise of putting pen to paper or finger to keyboard and not lifting your hands for 5/10/15 minutes or until you have emptied your mind completely and you can’t think of anything else to add.

 - Who are you as a reader?